 Property transferred to your revocable trust is held in the name of the revocable trust, but is, generally, managed the same way as if it was still in just your name.

-For instance, during your lifetime, you will not need to obtain a separate tax ID# or file a separate tax return for your Revocable Trust.
+For instance, during your lifetime, you will not need to obtain a separate tax ID number or file a separate tax return for your revocable trust.

-Also: In Illinois after you pass away, if you own real estate (a house and/ or land other than in joint tenancy) or your personal property (the money in your bank accounts and your other stuff – like stocks, bonds, corn or beans in the elevator or on the farm) is worth more than $100,000, even if you have a Will, someone (usually a relative) will have to open a Probate Case for you in order to pay your debts and distribute your property.
+Also: In Illinois after you pass away, if you own real estate (a house and/ or land other than in joint tenancy) or your personal property (the money in your bank accounts and other items of value like stocks, bonds, corn or beans in the elevator or on the farm) is worth more than $100,000, even if you have a will, someone (usually a relative) will have to open a probate case for you in order to pay your debts and distribute your property.

-If you have a Will, the Court will appoint the person you have chosen to be Executor of your Estate to manage your Estate.
-The Executor will prepare an inventory (list) of everything in your Estate, pay debts against your Estate, and distribute the balance of your Estate to the people you have named in your Will.
-As you might expect, all of this takes and inordinate amount of both time and money.
+If you have a will, the court will appoint the person you have chosen to be executor of your estate to manage your estate.
+The executor will prepare an inventory (list) of everything in your estate, pay debts against your estate, and distribute the balance of your estate to the people you have named in your will.
+As you might expect, all of this takes an inordinate amount of both time and money.